Change Account Information preferences in Mail on Mac

 Enable this account

 Make an account active or inactive.
-When you disable an account, it’s taken offline; the account’s mailboxes and messages don’t appear in Mail.
+When you disable an account (make it inactive), it’s taken offline; the account’s mailboxes and messages don’t appear in Mail.

 Indicates if the account is online (a green dot) or offline (a red dot).

 The name of the account.
 This name appears in Mail—for example, in the sidebar.

 The email address you want to use for sending messages.
 For an Exchange account, it’s the primary email address for the account on the Exchange server.